wing5wong/artisan-whs-static/source/_extracurricular_activities/football-boys.md

   - image: https://res.cloudinary.com/whanganuihigh/image/upload/v1763940635/Football_Boys_with_medals_jjwode.jpg
   - image: https://res.cloudinary.com/whanganuihigh/image/upload/v1764896375/Sports/football_boys.jpg
 ---
+This year, our 1st XI will be playing friendlies (most weeks) and will also play Sports Exchanges and Tournament Week.
-1st XI play in the Manawatu Secondary School League on Wednesdays in Terms 2 & 3, Sports Exchanges and Tournament Week.
+We will also be trialling having a Junior 1st XI team that will play in the Manawatu Secondary School League on Wednesdays and Junior Sports Exchanges.
 All other players participate through the local Football clubs.

-**Training** is after school on WHS fields.
+**Training** is after school on WHS fields (Day TBC)

+**Cost:**  1st XI – Approx $13 per away game (separate charges for exchanges & Tournament week).
-**Cost:**  $120.00 (approx) season.
-Separate charges for Exchanges and Tournament Week.
+Junior 1st XI - Approx $120.00 season (separate charges for exchanges &    Tournament week).

 **Terms:** 2 & 3

 **Teacher in charge:** Ryan Holden (holden.r@whs.ac.nz)
-**1st XI Coaches:** Steve Meredith & Ryan Holden
+**1st XI Coaches:** Ryan Holden & Anthony Bell
+**Junior XI Coaches:** Ryan Holden & TBC